MapsPeople/docs/src/content/cms/media-library.md

 1. Sort the content of the Media Library - options are by file name or by upload date, both ascending and descending.
 1. Filter the contents of the Media Library by file type.
 1. Filter the contents of the Media Library, choosing between user uploads or MapsIndoors default icons.
-1. Filter the content of the Media Library by size. <!-- Might need to update later -->
+1. Filter the content of the Media Library by image dimensions. <!-- Might need to update later -->
 1. Search the Media Library by file name.
 1. Delete this content from the Media Library.
 1. Preview of the content - Click to select this content, which highlights it.